Anyone can sell outfits on IMVU!

 Obviously, we procedurally generate the catalog image & name in order to ensure that neither violate the Virtual Goods Policy.
 You can edit the name, catalog image and/or description if you like but that will send your Outfit into Peer Review.

 To change your outfit name, icon, or description, click “Edit Settings & Add HTML Description” at the bottom of the page.

 You can upload your own image, customize the name, and add a plain text or HTML description to your page.
 Click Submit when you’re all set with your changes (this will not charge you again).

 Additionally, we added a little icon prefix next to the Creator name so you can more easily see what kind of Bundle it is you’re looking at.

-We have also removed the ability to edit an Outfit Bundle’s contents once it has been submitted.
+An Outfit Bundle’s contents cannot be edited once it has been submitted.
 This is to protect against bad actors doing mustache-twirling activities.
-If you do not like a particular Outfit after it has been submitted, you may hide that Outfit and submit a new one.
+If you do not like a particular Outfit after it has been submitted, you may hide that Outfit by clicking the small red circle in the bottom left-hand corner and submit a new one.